madmaxpython/DeepLodocus/README.md

 - GUI_DLDC.py : in development GUI version of DeepLodocus.
 - utils.py : contains every function used by the main.py script in order to extract the time and number of entries in zones define by the user.
 - calibvideo.py : allows the user to define zones of interest.
 Save the coordinate of these zones in the 'zone.txt' file.
-- ToSplit.py : split a csv containing data of multiple animals in separated single-animal csv.
+- ToSplit.py : splits a csv containing data of multiple animals in separated single-animal csv.

 ## What we need :